TEAM

 Institute of Biomedical Engineering

-I am an incoming MASc student in the Institute of Biomedical Engineering.
+I am an MASc student in the Institute of Biomedical Engineering.
 During my undergraduate degree at the University of Toronto studying Pharmacology and Global Health, I developed an interest in interdisciplinary research which led me to pursue graduate studies in biomedical engineering.
 My research is focused on developing ultrahigh-throughput microfluidics approaches for single cell genomic sequencing to help us characterize and understand microbial populations.
 Outside of the lab, I love playing volleyball and ultimate frisbee, playing the violin, and painting.

 Tien Nguyen